danielharrell/does_music_move/does_music_move.md

 strip of film.
-The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one to the next.
-And this makes for a real continuity in the motion we think we see, giving it all the reality it needs.
+The places are many enough, that is, to form a *real* continuum, beyond the mere appearance of one in a rapid enough succession from one place to the next.
+And this makes for a real continuity in the movement we think we see, giving it all the reality it needs.

 There is a sense, however, in which this second answer misses the point.
-For the continuum in question again belongs to the motion's path rather than the motion itself.
+For the continuum in question again belongs to the movement's path rather than the motion itself.
 And indeed, the way this path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided